Land Your Dream Job

 2. Avoid slang and abbreviations

-To keep your message clear and professional, avoid conversational abbreviation.
+To keep your message clear and professional, avoid conversational abbreviations and nonprofit lingo that may not be immediately obvious.
 Although you may know what an abbreviation stands for, don’t assume that the recipient of your note knows this, too.
 Maintaining a more formal style will ensure your email is easy to read and understand.
 Here are a few examples of acronyms to skip:

 • TBH: To be honest